-Columbia Alimony Lawyers
+Columbia Alimony Support Services

 During the divorce process, one spouse might be entitled to monetary support from the other marriage partner.
 This compensation is called alimony.
 If one spouse believes he or she cannot support themselves, they can ask the judge to award alimony while the divorce is pending.
 Typically, alimony is required if one spouse is disabled or has a significant disadvantage in the job market, such as insufficient education.